 The simulation center — located in the Farrell Learning and Teaching Center — is home to a number of training activities:

 - Four simulation suites each hold a high-fidelity mannequin that mimics cardiopulmonary conditions with guidance by an instructor in a control room.
-One of the mannequins is wireless, which enables it to be moved to other training sites, such as the ICU.
+Three of the mannequins are wireless, which enables it to be moved to other training sites, such as the ICU.

 - The instructor and students discuss what they did right and wrong in one of three debriefing rooms.

 - A task training room has a variety of uses.
 Second-year medical students practice performing physical exams on plastic models.
 Instructors also teach surgical skills and central venous catheter insertion training in the rooms.